 The ATA has configurable call progress tones.
 Call progress tones are generated locally on the ATA so that an end user is advised of status (such as ringback) Parameters for each type of tone (for instance a dial tone played back to an end user) may include frequency and amplitude of each component, and cadence information.
 You can keep the default settings or configure these tones in the Call Progress Tones section of the Regional page.

-- Call Progress Tone Pass Through This feature allows the user to hear the call progress tones (such as ringing) that are generated from the far-end network. - Echo Cancellation
+Call Progress Tone Pass Through

+This feature allows the user to hear the call progress tones (such as ringing) that are generated from the far-end network.

+Echo Cancellation

 Impedance mismatch between the telephone and the IP Telephony gateway phone port can lead to near-end echo.
 The ATA has a near-end echo canceller that compensates for impedance mismatch.
 The ATA also implements an echo suppressor with Comfort Noise Generator (CNG) so that any residual echo is not noticeable.
 This feature is enabled by default.
-You can configure this setting in the Audio Configuration of the Line 1 and Line 2 Settings (PHONE 1 and PHONE 2) page.
+You can configure this setting in the Audio Configuration of these pages: Line 1 Settings (PHONE Port), PSTN (LINE Port), and DECT Line 1 - DECT Line 10.